 Inaugural D.C.
 Co-op Impact Award Supports Cooperatives in the Washington Metro Area

-WASHINGTON, D.C./ARLINGTON, VA (June 4, 2020) – The Washington Area Community Investment Fund (Wacif) and Capital Impact Partners today announced $40,000 in grant awards to support cooperatively owned businesses through the D.C.
+June 4, 2020 (Washington, D.C/Arlington, VA) – The Washington Area Community Investment Fund (Wacif) and Capital Impact Partners today announced $40,000 in grant awards to support cooperatively owned businesses through the D.C.
 Co-op Impact Grant, launched in partnership with Citi Community Development.
-The awards will advance the growth of emerging and existing cooperatively owned businesses led by communities of color and workers with low incomes throughout the Washington, D.C. area.
+The awards will advance the growth of emerging and existing cooperatively owned businesses throughout the Washington, D.C. area.

 Nationwide, cooperatives are on the rise to create dignified employment, ownership, and wealth-building opportunities.
-More and more, communities are seeing the benefits that democratic ownership can provide, particularly in marginalized communities.
+More and more, communities are seeing the benefits that democratic ownership can provide.
 The purpose of the D.C.
-Co-op Impact Award is to support early-stage cooperatives while catalyzing growth, boosting the localized economy in marginalized communities and providing catalytic capital to attract other funders.
-The awardees are expanding the cooperative model in the District, Maryland, and Northern Virginia led by people of color and/or members of a historically disinvested community.
+Co-op Impact Award is to support early-stage cooperatives while catalyzing growth, boosting the localized economy and providing catalytic capital to attract other funders.
+The awardees are expanding the cooperative model in the District, Maryland, and Northern Virginia.
 Awardees include: Bloc by Block News, Community Grocery Cooperative, Community Kitchen Cooperative, The D.C.
 Pop-Up, Earth-Bound Building, the Farm Cooperative, and Starseed Earthroot.

 “Over the last few years, the co-op model has been gaining momentum in the Washington Metro area among entrepreneurs, workers, small businesses, and local government,” said Alison Powers, Cooperative & Community Initiatives Manager at Capital Impact Partners.
-“People want to know more about cooperative democratic ownership and the opportunity to build wealth in disinvested communities.
+“People want to know more about cooperative democratic ownership and the opportunity to build wealth.
 Capital Impact Partners wants to demonstrate the effectiveness of grant funding to accelerate the progress of start-up and existing co-op businesses.”

-Historically, communities of color in the District, and low-income communities, developed co-ops to create sustainable work, community-led micro economies, and truly affordable housing.
+Historically, communities developed co-ops to create sustainable work, community-led micro economies, and truly affordable housing.
 Cooperatives are on the rise again today, as reflected by the D.C. area’s burgeoning co-op community.
 The benefits that cooperatives provide are particularly important in the context of the economic hardships brought on by COVID-19.

 “During this COVID crisis, it is more important than ever for our communities to have a greater stake in our own health and financial well-being,” stated Clarice Manning of Community Grocery Cooperatives.
 “We envision the development of the co-op as a gateway for more economic opportunities and leadership empowerment for Ward 7 and 8 residents.”